kevinpopo/contactApp/Instructions.md

 Then run “npm start”.
 Both the frontend and the backend will start on the http://localhost:3000 address.

 ## Technical choices.
+1.Vue framework
-Vue framework | Element component library | webpack
+2.Element component library
+3.webpack

 IDE is ATOM